immcantation/shazam/docs/topics/HKL_S1F.md

 ```

 Format
 -------------------
 A 4x4 matrix of nucleotide substitution rates.
 The rates are normalized,
 therefore each row sums up to 1.

-Details
+Note
 -------------------

-Reported in Table III in Cui et al., 2016 (see References below).
+Reported in Table III in Cui et al, 2016.

 References
 -------------------